cpoerschke/bee-informatics/BeesBook2015-sample-with-ApacheSolr750/README.md

 Via the streaming expression above we have (with one `/stream` request in about two seconds) found the four bees not seen for (at least) the 20 minutes around noon on 2015-09-08 but previously and subsequently seen around midnight.

 Streaming expressions are specific to Solr Cloud.
-Here's another, more manual approach of searching for the same thing with multiple queries in a shell script.
+Here's another, more manual approach of searching for the same thing with multiple queries in a [mid-day-bees.sh](mid-day-bees.sh) shell script.

 ```
 $ ./mid-day-bees.sh